openspending/spendb/doc/overview.rst

 Rationale
 '''''''''

-The design of OpenSpending is based on the assumption of a three-stage process that underlies most government finance transparency projects, independently of whether they are managed by transparency NGOs, civic hackers or journalists:
+The design of SpenDB is based on the assumption of a three-stage process that underlies most government finance transparency projects, independently of whether they are managed by transparency NGOs, civic hackers or journalists: